nephila/django-meta/README.rst

 |Gitter| |PyPiVersion| |PyVersion| |Status| |TestCoverage| |CodeClimate| |License|

-This pluggable app allows Django developers to quickly add meta tags and OpenGraph_, Twitter, and Google Plus properties to their HTML responses.
+This pluggable app allows Django developers to quickly add meta tags and OpenGraph_ and Twitter properties to their HTML responses.

 .. note:: django-meta is now maintained by Nephila on `github`_.
 Old bitbucket